TV Tuner¶

 Each section can be expanded or collapsed as needed by clicking the round arrow button to the left of the section name.

 The active Procedure is selected via the combo box in the Procedure section.
-This combo box will contain the built-in procedures as well as any custom procedures you have created (see Editor).
+This combo box will contain the built-in procedures as well as any custom procedures you have created (see The Editor tab).

 TV Tuner comes with three built-in Procedures: